The Fire Emblem game that started it all and one of the first releases for the tactical RPG genre. A good definition for “Nintendo Hard.”

 But once you get to that point, it does feel great.

 This is the point where you start kicking ass.

-My godsend in this game is one of Marth’s knights, Abel.
+My godsend in Shadow Dragon and the Blade of Light is one of Marth’s knights, Abel.
 While he is slower than Cain (which can be amended with a Speed Ring), his attack and defense are amazing when he is promoted to a Paladin.
 I’m not joking when I say that he single-handedly took on whole armies in the last chapters of my playthrough.

 Yes, I seriously destroyed that army with just two high-leveled paladins.